How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should be priority, but if time will let you, turn off your heating and air conditioning system and cover the outdoor equipment with a tarp.
-Make sure you remove the tarp and any debris before you turn your equipment back on following a storm.
+The safety of you and your family should be priority, but if time will let you, turn off your heating and air conditioning system and cover the outdoor system with a tarp.
+You must remove the tarp and any debris before you turn your system back on following a storm.

-After the storm has passed, be sure the system is safe before starting it back up.
-First, confirm there are no indications of damage and clean any debris from around the unit.
+After the storm has passed, make sure the system is safe before turning it back on.
+First, verify there are no indications of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the unit.
-Once you’ve had the system inspected by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.
+Once you’ve had the system inspected by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the system or ductwork.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.